sgchun/nps/FileFormats.md

      ...
      ```

-2. **Training genotype files.** Training genotype files should be in the qctool DOSAGE format and named as "chrom*N*.*DatasetID*.dosage.gz" for each chromosome.
+2. **Training genotype files.** Training genotype files should be in the qctool dosage format and named as "chrom*N*.*DatasetID*.dosage.gz" for each chromosome.
 Genotype files in bgen format can be converted to the dosage files by running [qctool](https://www.well.ox.ac.uk/~gav/qctool_v2/documentation/examples/converting.html) with the `-ofiletype dosage` option.
 NPS allows only *biallelic* variants.

 3. **Training sample file (.fam).** Sample information of training cohort should be provided in [PLINK FAM format](https://www.cog-genomics.org/plink2/formats#fam).
 The samples in the .fam file should appear in the exactly same order as in the genotype dosage files.
-The sex (5-th column) is optional ("0" or "-9" for missing; "1" for male; "2" for female).
-If this is provided, NPS will incorporate the sex covariate in the PRS model.
+The sex of sample (5-th column) is optional ("0" or "-9" for missing; "1" for male; "2" for female).
+If the sex is provided, NPS will incorporate the sex covariate in the PRS model.
+The 6-th column is for phenotype data and can be specified here or in a separeate phenotype file.
    ```
    trainF2  trainI2  0  0  1 -9
    trainF3  trainI3  0  0  2 -9